Aortic cross-clamping physiology

 Surgical approach

-• Context: most commonly during open abdominal aortic aneurysm (AAA) repair or open aorto-iliac surgery; also thoracic/ thoracoabdominal aortic surgery
+• Context: most commonly during open abdominal aortic aneurysm (AAA) repair or open aorto-iliac surgery, also thoracic/ thoracoabdominal aortic surgery

 • Access: midline laparotomy (abdominal) or thoracotomy/ thoracoabdominal incision (thoracic/ TAAA)